AI agents, applied

 • I want the assistant backed by my own local LLM.
 Hermes or OpenClaw — drop the local-server URL (Osaurus, Ollama) into the model config and it is just another provider, with cloud fallback.
 Cowork cannot: it is locked to Anthropic’s hosted Claude.

-5 Run it — where the agent actually lives
+5 Where the agent lives

-5.1 The moving parts
+5.1 Moving parts

 For a long-running agent — one that holds state across days, runs unattended, accepts inbound messages — “the agent” is at least four moving parts: